Joe Flacco: 2014

-2015 season
+2015

-The Ravens began their 2015 season in a road game against the Denver Broncos, the place where Flacco had his breakout playoff performance nearly three years earlier.
+The Ravens began their 2015 season in a road game against the Broncos, the place where Flacco had his breakout playoff performance nearly three years earlier.
 Leading the game, 13–9, with less than a minute left in the third quarter, Flacco threw a pass down the middle of the field, aiming for Steve Smith Sr., but missed the pass terribly, as it was intercepted by Broncos cornerback Aqib Talib and returned 51 yards for a touchdown.
 It was Flacco's first pick-six since the 2013 season finale.
 With less than a minute left in the game, the Ravens had the ball at the Denver 16-yard line and were trailing, 19–13.
 Flacco threw a pass into the end zone, intended for double-covered tight end Crockett Gillmore, which was intercepted by safety, and former Raven, Darian Stewart, officially ending the game for Baltimore.

 In Week 2, against the Oakland Raiders, Flacco bounced back by going 32-of-45 with 384 yards and two touchdown passes to Crockett Gillmore, with a 102.5 passer rating.
 However, while trying to rally the Ravens back at the end of the game, he was picked off by cornerback Neiko Thorpe with less than 30 seconds left, giving the Raiders a 37–33 upset win.
 It was the first time in his NFL career that Flacco started a season with a 0–2 record.

-On the final drive of the Ravens' Week 11 game versus the St. Louis Rams, Flacco suffered a torn ACL and MCL, ending his 2015 season.
+On the final drive of the Ravens' Week 11 game versus the Rams, Flacco suffered a torn ACL and MCL, ending his 2015 season.
 He stayed in the game to complete the drive and put Baltimore into a position to kick the game-winning field goal, giving the Ravens a 16–13 win at home.

 The Ravens had a 3–7 record with Flacco at starting quarterback.
 Flacco finished the season with 266 completed passes out of 413 attempts, 2,791 yards, 14 touchdowns, 12 interceptions, an 83.1 passer rating, three rushing touchdowns and five fumbles, losing two.
 Flacco's injury ended his streak of consecutive starts at 122 games.